Promise me... Promise me you will banish the darkness, and restore peace to the world...

 During battle, Aria uses White Magic, much like Sara before and Alus and Unei after.
 Aria does not have a physical attack.

 Quite a bit actually.
 Aria's interactions with the Warriors of Light more heavily showcase her duty-focused personality and her interactions with Luneth.
-The latter is especially interesting due to how Luneth seems to change around her; He's still excitable, but Luneth shows far more concern to Aria than he has up to this point.
+The latter is especially interesting due to how Luneth seems to change around her; He's still excitable, but Luneth shows far more concern to Aria than he has to anyone else up to this point.
 Still, Aria reassures Luneth despite his concerns, causing Refia to say that Aria is tougher than all of them.
-Still, the scenes do show an interesting contrast between the two.
+Overall, the scenes do show an interesting contrast between the two.

 Aria has other scenes as well.
 She goes a bit further into how the water maidens handeled the crystal (as well as mentioning that there used to be three others who "ran out of steam") and she muses that the Floating Continent did not exist before the darkness appeared (foreshadowing the twist regarding the continent's existance in the remake).